Honors & Awards

 She opened Big Ten play with 16 points and 12 boards at Michigan State Jan.
 9, before adding 19 points and 10 boards at Illinois Jan.
 12.

-Cady's most recent double-double came with 13 points and 10 rebounds in the NCAA Tournament second-round loss to BYU on March 24 in Los Angeles.
+Cady's final double-double of her junior season came with 13 points and 10 rebounds in the NCAA Tournament second-round loss to BYU on March 24 in Los Angeles.
 It followed a 15-point, 11-board performance in a first-round win over Fresno State on March 22.
-In her last game at Pinnacle Bank Arena in 2013-14, Cady had 10 points and 12 rebounds in a win over Illinois Feb.
+In the season's last game at Pinnacle Bank Arena in 2013-14, Cady had 10 points and 12 rebounds in a win over Illinois Feb.
 27. She added 12 points and 13 rebounds in a win over Indiana on Feb.
 16.

 Cady produced her first double-double of the season with 19 points and 11 rebounds in a win over Alabama Nov.
 11. She added 18 points and 14 boards against Southern Nov.
 24, before notching 13 points and 13 rebounds against Washington State Nov.
 30. She added a double-double with 16 points and 10 rebounds in a win over Utah State Dec.
 8.